 This seminar will explore the intertwining of several key enduring themes in American political history through the lens of the Covid-19 pandemic, the movement for criminal justice reform and the election.
 Drawing upon an array of disciplines and approaches, our weekly meetings will be a series of conversations with individuals from the worlds of policy, politics and the arts.
 Collectively, we will seek to understand connections, systemic constraints and to formulate potential policy and political responses.
 Students will have the option to pursue a capstone project, based upon research conducted with the guidance of one of the instructors or another faculty member.
 Capstone projects can also be pursued in the context of a remote internship, which can be organized with the assistance of the instructors and Stanford in Washington staff.

 SIW 139.
 Purposeful Advocacy - Changing Public Policy for Good: A Policy Maker/Advocate¿s Perspective.
 5 Units.

 SIW 142.
 Images of National Politics from Classics in Political Science.
 5 Units.

-Divided Government.
+Government Gridlock.
 Executive Orders.
 Court Challenges.
 Congressional Oversight.
 Presidential Tweets.
 Regulatory Rollback.
-Campaign Finance.
-Foreign Agents.
-Are the rules of policymaking changing?
-Has anything been getting done anymore?
-(Hint, yes, more than the headlines suggest and on a bipartisan basis.)
-In this class, students will learn advocacy and strategy tools needed to participate effectively in the legislative and regulatory policymaking process.
-We will filter out the noise, and examine the practical aspects and complex intricacies of policy development at the federal level, using current and rapidly evolving topics as examples, while also drawing on historical precedents.
+Money in Politics.
+Foreign Agent Influence.
+Are the rules of the policymaking game changing?
+In this class, students will learn the advocacy and strategy tools necessary to participate effectively in the legislative and regulatory policymaking process.
+We will examine the practical aspects and complex intricacies of policy development at the federal level, using current and rapidly evolving topics as examples, while also drawing on historical precedents.